Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 The permission "Enable sign-on and read users' profiles" allows users to sign in to the application with their organizational accounts and lets the application read the profiles of signed-in users, such as their email address and contact information - this is a delegation permission, and can be consented to by the user.
 The other permissions, "Read Directory data" and "Read and write Directory data", are Delegation and Application Permissions, which only the Administrator can grant consent to.

-15. Selct the Save button at the bottom of the screen - upon sucessful configuration, your Key value should now be displayed - please copy and store this value in a secure location.
+15. Select the Save button at the bottom of the screen - upon sucessful configuration, your Key value should now be displayed - please copy and store this value in a secure location.
 The key value is only displayed once, and you will not be able to retrieve it later.

 #### Configure the sample to use your tenant